JustinSDK/dotSCAD/docs/lib-bend.md

 ![bend](images/lib-bend-2.JPG)

-The arc shape is smoother if the `frags` is larger.
+The arc shape is smoother if the `frags` value is larger.

 	x = 9.25;
 	y = 9.55;